laoqiu233/cat-mirror/DEVELOPERS_GUIDE.md

 ## CSS
 When writing CSS styles, remember to add `#module-*ModuleName*` before every one of your selectors to avoid conflicts between diffrent modules.
 Since modules are warpped inside a *div* element with an id of `#module-*ModuleName*`.
 ## Developer tools
 If you need developer tools for debugging purposes, comment out the line `Menu.setApplicationMenu(null)` in `main.js`, then press `Shift + Ctrl + I` to open developer tools.
+## Secure Views
+If you set your view as a secure view, when calling it in JavaScript, remember to put `credentials: "include"` in the options

 # Fin.
  And that's basically it!
 Now you can code your own module for your customized cat-mirror experience.